When Is the Best Time

 Sunrise from Bica da Cana

-This is the most spectacular sunrise of all and utterly worth getting up early even in June.
-Bica da Cana is located in the Paúl da Serra at 1.620 m elevation.
-It is a 5-10 minutes walk to the outlook and picnic area.
+This is the most spectacular sunrise of all and utterly worth getting up early, even in June.
+Bica da Cana is located in the Paúl da Serra at a 1.620 m elevation.
+It is a 10 minutes walk to the outlook and picnic area.
 We had the entire scenery for ourselves.
 Temperatures are significantly lower than at the coast.
-It was 8°C in the morning at 6.30 am in summer.
+It was 8°C at 6.30 am in summer.
 Next to the gate and sign are a few parking spots, but rarely full.
-Combine the magical sunrise with the most popular and beautiful Levada das 25 Fontes.
+Combine the magical sunrise with the most popular and beautiful Levada das 25 Fontes, just a 10-minute drive away.

 However, this outlook offers spectacular views of the highest mountains of Madeira; Pico das Torres, Pico Arieiro, and Pico Ruivo throughout the day, but weather, means cloud depending.
 It is frequently cloudy in the heart of Madiera.
 The clouds roll in already before midday.
 Nevertheless, we experienced twice stable weather for a couple of days with very few clouds.
 Check the weather forecast and Pico Arieiro webcam before you drive up to Bica da Cana.
 Parking: Google Maps Link